-Use an altruistic message to make referral CTAs much more effective
+Use an altruistic message to make referrals much more effective

-When asking customers to refer you, use the altruistic “Invite a friend to give them $20 off, you will get $20 too” rather than the selfish “Invite a friend to get $20 off, they will also get $20 off” or the commonly used “Invite a friend to both get $20 off”.
+When asking customers to refer you, use an altruistic “Invite a friend to give them $20 off” rather than a selfish “Invite a friend to get $20 off”.

 Try to ask for a referral right after the customer has purchased your product (or consumed it, depending on what you sell).

-If you can segment your audience, target your referral campaign to loyal and/or highly satisfied customers (e.g. made repeat purchases) and a promotional campaign to repurchase to other customers.
+If you can segment your audience, target your referral campaign to loyal and/or highly satisfied customers (e.g. that made repeat purchases).

-The researchers tested the same offer (both the sender and recipient will always get 70% off) and compare different subject lines and CTAs when asking for a referral (see image below).
+The researchers tested the same offer (both the sender and recipient will always get 70% off) and compared different subject lines and CTAs when asking for a referral.

 They find that an altruistic description of the referral (Subject: “Give your friend a 70% discount!”
 CTA: “your friend will get 70% off, you will also get 70% off”) is by far the most effective of all options.